sakusanpuwan/spring-boot/spring-web.md

 ## Tomcat
 Apache Tomcat is the default embedded servlet container in Spring Boot applications.
 It handles HTTP requests and responses, acting as a web server.

+## Session vs Request scope
+Request scope are only active for a single request and cannot be used for further requests.
+Session scope stores details across multiple requests

+`@SessionAttributes("name")` - stores name attribute in session to be reused